pateskinasy/pateskinasy.github.io/_posts/2018-03-09-its-time-for-own-blog.md

 featured: false
 ---

-It is time for my own blog, so here comes a 'Hello world'.
+High time to maintain my own blog, so here comes a 'Hello world'.

 # Next: Feed the habit

-Probably the next biggest challenge will be to feed the writing habit.
+The next challenge will probably be to feed the writing habit.